Insert Excel Table Slicers, and make it easy to filter data. Format the Slicers and change the option settings, to suit your filter requirements

 To add a Table Slicer, follow these steps:

 To make the Slicers easy to use, create a space for them on the worksheet, where they're always visible.
 In this screen shot, the top few rows are empty, and Freeze Panes has them locked in place.

 The Slicers were moved to that section, and resized to fit.
-The number of columns was changed, and this animated screen shot shows those steps.
-The written instructions are shown below.
+Also, the number of columns for each Slicer was changed.

 To move a Slicer